"exiv2 -eX" followed by "exiv2 -iX" produces invalid XMP metadata packet

 A word of clarification about the -pX option.
 It doesn't "generate" xmp.
 It extracts the raw xmp data from the image file.

-#3 Updated by Alan Pater over 2 years ago
+#3 Updated by Alan Pater almost 3 years ago

 Thanks Robin.
 I stand corrected on -pX not generating the XMP.
 It was, however, generated by exiv2.
 Rather then an existing image taken "in the wild", so to speak, I created a clean test image using imagemagick and then wrote a single xmp key to that image using exiv2 -M. So it was writing from that exiv2 command which generated the valid xmp header: